WHERE TO EAT

 8. Osteria Crocchio

 A Sapporo resident favorite in Susukino, Osteria Crocchio offers comforting Italian food.
-On weekends, except a bit of a line if you didn't reserve your table in advance.
+On weekends, expect a bit of a line if you didn't reserve your table in advance.
 A pro tip from us: Visit at lunch or on a weekday night.
 Their risotto and lasagna, especially, will warm your belly.

 Sapporo ramen joints